rschwiebert/dart_data/README.md

 `dart_data/templates/dart_data`: furnishes Django templates when this package is installed as a Django app for the website.
 The .html files from the /db path wind up there during installation.

+`dart_data/static`: furnishes additional static file content for the django app

+`map_dotfiles`: contains source for the dotfile graphs used on the site.
+See the README there for details on generating the graphs.

 ## Contributing